ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 upload should be simple to accept and publish.
 If there is a problem the parent has ability to not add the DS.

-## What checks are needed by parent ?
+## What checks are needed by parent?
 The parent upon receiving a signal that it check the child for desire for DS record publication.
 The basic tests include,
-    1. All the nameservers for the zone agree on zone contents
+    1. The zone is signed
-    2. The zone is signed
+    2. All the nameservers for the zone agree on CDS contents
-    3. The zone has a CDS signed by the KSK referenced in the CDS
+    3. The zone has a CDS signed by a KSK referenced in the current DS

 Parents can have additional tests, defined delays, queries over TCP, and even ask the DNS Operator to prove they can add data to the zone, or provide a code